-The on-site teaching will include seminars, practical demonstrations, discussions and exercises surrounding interpretation of data and clinical scenarios, and specialist lectures given by a range of academic and health care professionals.
+The teaching will include seminars, practical demonstrations, discussions and exercises surrounding interpretation of data and clinical scenarios, and specialist lectures given by a range of academic and health care professionals.
 This will ensure a breadth and depth of perspective, giving a good balance between background theories and principles and practical experience.

 Off-site independent learning will take place on the virtual learning environment hosted by the UoS.

 Resources & Reading list

 Richards, S., Aziz, N., Bale, S. et al. (2015).
 Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
 Genet Med, 17, pp. 405-423.

 The assessment for the module provides you with the opportunity to demonstrate achievement of the learning outcomes.
 In addition to the summative assessments, during the course of the module there will be opportunities to obtain feedback in the form of unassessed, formative activities.

 This is how we’ll give you feedback as you are learning.
 It is not a formal test or exam.Workshop activities